SSameer20/SkinAI/README.md

 - **NodeMailer**
 ## Contributing

 We welcome contributions from the community!
-Please follow these steps to contribute:
+Please follow these steps to [contribute](./CONTRIBUTING.md)

 ## Contact